 Meander Inductor (MI)

 The MI is implemented by folding a microstrip line into a serpentine shape, effectively increasing its electrical length within a limited physical area.
-The inductance of a meander line depends on its strip length, width, and spacing, and can be approximated by [49]:
+The inductance of a meander line (L) depends on its strip length, width, and spacing, and can be approximated in (3) as mentioned [49]:

 L=μ0N∙lw+s (3)

-where N is the number of turns, l is the length of each turn, w is the strip width, and s is the spacing between adjacent segments.
+where N is the number of turns, l is the length of each turn, w is the width of the strip, and s is the spacing between adjacent segments.

-In this design, the MI was realized with a 3.3 mm strip length, providing the required positive reactance to complement the capacitive reactance from the IDC.
-Key advantages of the MI include:
+In this design, the MI was realized with a strip length of 3.3 mm, providing the required positive reactance to complement the capacitive reactance from the IDC.
+Key advantages of MI include:

-Size reduction: Long effective line length is achieved within a compact footprint.
+Size reduction: a long effective line length is achieved within a compact footprint.

-High inductive value: Even with small dimensions, sufficient inductance can be generated to compensate antenna reactance.
+High inductive value: Even with small dimensions, sufficient inductance can be generated to compensate for antenna reactance.

-Integration compatibility: The planar form allows seamless integration with microstrip feeds without introducing soldered joints or external components.
+Integration compatibility: The planar form allows for seamless integration with microstrip feeds without introducing soldered joints or external components.

 The inductive reactance of the MI is particularly effective in counteracting the residual capacitive behavior of the slot and spiral resonator, enabling broadband matching across multiple frequency bands.